-- BNPL—short-term buy now, pay later loans allow consumers to get products now and pay for them in monthly installments.
+- BNPL—short-term buy now pay later management software allows consumers to get products now and pay for them in monthly installments.
 This service is performed at checkout and can be as quick and easy as giving a few basic details.

 - Investments and trading—traditionally, such services are run on specialist platforms that allow a user to invest or trade using in-app/in-platform tools.
 The system may also offer leverage to increase spending and interest, which in turn enable the user to trade more.
 Unfortunately, this often involves increased risk too.

-- Fintech-as-a-service—includes a range of tools or services that can help your business grow or if you are a consumer, seek an appropriate line of credit that works for your needs.
-Fintech-as-a-service seeks to customize solutions so every tool will be unique.
+- Fintech-as-a-service—includes a range of fintech software-as-a-service tools that can help your business grow or if you are a consumer, seek an appropriate line of credit that works for your needs.
+Fintech software solutions seeks to customize finance features so every tool will be unique.

 Pros of Embedded Lending

 For both end-consumers and businesses, there are lots of benefits of using embedded finance.
 Let’s take a look at some of them.

 Funds local communities

 Having access to the right financial tools is a must in modern society.
 It allows people to access the services they need and purchase products that they may not be able to afford in one lump sum.
 By offering bi-weekly, monthly, or other payment schemes, such micro-loans offer an important line of credit that encourages economic growth.
 This is especially vital for clients who perhaps have larger credit, such as a mortgage, and are unable to get a loan another way, even if it is financially viable for them.
 According to the Trending in Lending report, 39.37% are able to finance their purchases this way.